EluericoUmali/nodetranslator/README.md

 2. Install config module.
 Run *npm install config* to organize configurations.

+3. Install request module.
+Run *npm install request* to organize configurations.

-3. Install mocha module for testing simply run *npm install --save-dev mocha*
+4. Install mocha module for testing simply run *npm install --save-dev mocha*

-4. Install supertest module for testing http.
+5. Install supertest module for testing http.
 Run *npm install --save-dev supertest*

-5. Install should to unit test it accurately.
+6. Install should to unit test it accurately.
 Run *npm install should --save-dev*

-6. Run npm *install mongodb --save* to use as our database.
+7. Run *npm install mongodb --save* to use as our database.

 	To start MongoDB on your unit.
 You need to setup MongoDB v3.4.1.
 Please see references below. https://www.mongodb.com/download-center#community